-Opened in 1988, Braemar Gallery is located in the historic Braemar House, Springwood.
-It functions as a community gallery, hosting changing exhibitions.
-The gallery is a valuable community venue with a particular interest in displaying works by local artists.
-Over time, the gallery has become well known for exhibiting high standard artworks of various mediums.
+Opened in 1988, Braemar Gallery functions as a community gallery, hosting changing exhibitions that showcase works of local and regional artists.
+Situated in beautiful historic Braemar House, the gallery is a valuable community venue.
+Braemar has a particular interest in displaying works by local artists.
+Over time, the gallery has become well known for high standard art works of various mediums.

 104 Macquarie Road, Springwood, NSW 2777

 Open Thursday – Sunday | 10am – 4pm